-In November 2016, we entered into the 2016 Original Term Loan with SVB and Life Sciences Loans, LLC, for a term loan of up to \$20.0 million.
+In November 2016, we entered into a loan and security agreement with Silicon Valley Bank, or SVB, for a term loan of up to \$20.0 million.
 The initial tranche of \$10.0 million was funded shortly after executing the loan agreement.
 We were scheduled to make interest only payments on the loan until December 1, 2017, which could have been extended under certain circumstances.
 Under the terms of the loan, we had the opportunity, but not the obligation to, draw two additional tranches of \$5.0 million each prior to November 9, 2017 and December 31, 2017, subject to the achievement of certain clinical and financial milestones.
 Because we did not achieve the conditional criteria to access the second and third tranches before the specified dates, the \$10.0 million in additional term loan advances expired.

-The 2016 Original Term Loan accrued interest at an annual rate equal to 4.50% plus the prime rate, which was the greater of 3.50% or the Wall Street Journal prime rate, and was payable monthly.
+The SVB loan accrued interest at an annual rate equal to 4.50% plus the prime rate, which was the greater of 3.50% or the Wall Street Journal prime rate, and was payable monthly.
 Following the interest only payment period, we began making monthly payments of principal and interest.
 In addition, we were required to pay a final payment fee of 8.5% of the principal amount extended to us on the date of repayment of the outstanding loan.

-We were permitted to prepay all, but not less than all, of the 2016 Original Term Loan subject to a prepayment premium of 3.0% of the outstanding principal if prepaid within two years of the effective date of the loan, 2.0% of the outstanding principal if prepaid during the third year of the loan, and 1.0% of the outstanding principal if prepaid after the third year.
+We were permitted to prepay all, but not less than all, of the SVB loan subject to a prepayment premium of 3.0% of the outstanding principal if prepaid within two years of the effective date of the loan, 2.0% of the outstanding principal if prepaid during the third year of the loan, and 1.0% of the outstanding principal if prepaid after the third year.
 The term loan was collateralized by a security interest in all of our assets except intellectual property.
 Our intellectual property was subject to a negative pledge.

-In connection with the loan, SVB and Life Science Loans, LLC, received warrants to purchase an aggregate 65,228 shares of our common stock at an exercise price of \$7.41 per share, which were exercisable for seven years from the date of issuance.
+In connection with the loan, SVB and Life Science Loans, LLC, received warrants to purchase an aggregate 65,228 shares of our common stock at an exercise price of \$7.41 per share, which are exercisable for seven years from the date of issuance.